lianghuanjia/655-Final-Project-Load-Balancer/README.md

 2. Login to the geni node

-3.Copy the bash script in the following file https://github.com/lianghuanjia/655-Final-Project-Load-Balancer/blob/main/Middle%20Server%20Bash
+3. Create a bash file and copy the script in the following bash file into the bash file you just created https://github.com/lianghuanjia/655-Final-Project-Load-Balancer/blob/main/Middle%20Server%20Bash

-4.change the bash script file's permission: chmod +x [bash file you created and put the bash script inside]
+4. Change the bash script file's permission: chmod +x [bash file you created and put the bash script inside]

 5. open the load_balance.py: